ribtoks/tdg/README.md

 ## Usage

     -help
     	Show help
     -include value
-            Include pattern (can be specified multiple times) -root string
+    	Include pattern (can be specified multiple times) -min-words int
+    	Skip comments with less than minimum words (default 3) -root string
     	Path to the the root of source code (default "./") -verbose
     	Be verbose

 Example: